dmastrop/c11_AWS3_infra_with_python_wrapper_multiple_boto3_gitlab_pipeline_VPS/README.md

+## Key Changes in Patch7b — Resurrection Monitor Focus

+#### 1. **PID-Specific Registry Logs**
+- Introduced `resurrection_registry_log_{pid}.json` and `resurrection_ghost_log_{pid}.json` for thread isolation.
+- Logging is now thread-local to avoid race conditions and improve forensic traceability across concurrent workers.

+#### 2. **Registry Finalization Logic**
+- Each IP thread is assigned a single final tag, ensuring deterministic resurrection logic later.
+- Tags like `install_success`, `ssh_retry_failure`, and watchdog-related outcomes now live in the registry.
+- This tagging logic was extended from Patch6 but formally finalized in Patch7b to support Phase3 resurrection planning.

+#### 3. **Ghost Net Implementation**
+- The ghost log captures threads that failed to register entirely — either due to early aborts, swap contention, or silent failures.
+- Designed as a fallback safety net and diagnostic tool, especially helpful when registry entries are unexpectedly missing.

+#### 4. **Debug Trace Cleanup**
+- Intermediate debug prints were trimmed or modularized.
+- Artifact hydration logs (e.g. timing, IP state transitions) were reshaped to reduce noise and improve forensic clarity.

+#### 5. **Registry Entry Normalization**
+- Registry entries were auto-formatted for consistency — timestamped, tagged, and hydrated with auxiliary signals like retry counters, error traces, etc.
+- This sets the stage for Patch7c’s threading collator or state summarizer.

 ### Troubleshooting

-After extensive testing with this there is a problem with the registry being corrupted.
+After extensive testing with this there is a problem with the registry being overwritten by each success process call of the resurrection_monitor.
 The debugs in patch 7b helped sort out and locate this issue.
 As a review: main() calls tomcat_worker_wrapper and tomcat_worker_wrapper calls tomcat_worker. tomcat_worker then calls threaded_install which invokes multi-threading call to install_tomcat where the tomcat9 is installed per EC2 instance
 (thread).
 At the end of tomcat_worker the resurrection_monitor is called (i.e., per process not per thread).